ŠKF Sereď: Promotion to Fortuna Liga

 Sereď played the 2017–18 season in the 2.
-Liga of the Slovakian league system.
+Liga of the Slovak league system.
 They place first in the competition and won promotion to play in the 2018-19 Slovak Super Liga season.
 In the 2021–22 Fortua Liga season, Sereď finished as 5th team, but were denied a license for the next season, because the club lacked infrastructure - a stadium.

 Financial problems

 Even though they had won the 3.
 Liga in the 2024-25 season, Sered would have to be relegated to the 4.
 League due to financial problems.